nacsoprog/GEAR-Interactive-extension/SECURITY.md

 ### 6. CRX Security

-- **Private Key**: The private key used to sign the CRX file is stored securely and is not accessible to the public.
+- **Private Key**: The private key used to sign the CRX file is stored securely and password protected.
+It is not accessible to the public.
 - **No Tampering**: The CRX file is signed with this private key, which ensures that the extension can not be externally tampered with.